Welcome to St Barnabas!

 St Barnabas Anglican Church in Victoria, B.C., is a prayerful, thoughtful, loving and diverse community of people seeking to live out their Christian faith within the Anglo-Catholic inheritance of practise and worship.
 Whatever your age or condition in life, you will find peace, joy, and welcome here.
 If you are looking for a lively family ministry, a rich tradition of music, Bible study or prayer groups, if you are looking for ways to serve in the community, or wanting to learn more about the Christian faith; if you are desiring to grow closer to God and to find fellowship of many kinds, we invite you to take some time to browse this website.

-Sunday Sanctuary: The first Sunday of the month, from 4:00-4:45 pm.
-Our monthly family centered service with wonderful music, hands on activities and quiet time to take a breath before the new week starts. **Sunday Sanctuary will not be held December 1st.
+Sunday Sanctuary: Next Service Feb.
+5, Candlemas.
+First Sundays from 4:00-5:00 pm.
+Our monthly family centered service with wonderful music, hands on activities and quiet time to take a breath before the new week starts.

 Sunday Low Mass 8:00 a.m.

 Weekdays Low Mass 9:00 a.m.